youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 Click **Next** and configure your project as usual.
 Make sure you select a *minimumSdkVersion* of at least API level 21, which is the minimum API Compose supports.

-**Note:** For more information about setting up Compose with an empty activity or adding it to an existing project, check out the [documentation](https://developer.android.com/jetpack/compose/setup).
+**com.example.sky.database.Note:** For more information about setting up Compose with an empty activity or adding it to an existing project, check out the [documentation](https://developer.android.com/jetpack/compose/setup).

 When choosing the **Empty Compose Activity** template, the following code is generated for you in your project: